chrisdlangton/sm.js/README.md

 smo.js
 ======

-Social Media JavaScript Framework for Single-page Apps
+Social Markup is a JavaScript Library for Single-page Apps